trln/trln_argon/README.md

 application, you can set `ARGON_CODE_MAPPINGS_DIR` (in `local_env.yml`, see below) to an appropriate value.

-When running in production, the lookups generated from these files are loaded at application startup and reloaded every 24 hours (which allows your application to pick up changes coming in from other institutions without you having to intervene), but if you have made a locally important change and you want to reload the mappings immediately, you can execute the rake task `trln_argon:reload_code_mappings`.
+When running in production, the lookups generated from these files are loaded at application startup and reloaded every 24 hours (which allows your application to pick up changes coming in from other institutions without you having to intervene), but if you're seeing odd results or you want to reload the mappings immediately, you can execute the rake task `trln_argon:reload_code_mappings`.

 This will sync your local copy with the upstream repository, and un-cache the lookups generated from the files in the repository, meaning your changes will